Hills: Sgurr Cos na Breachd-laoigh, Sgurr nan Coireachan, Garbh Chioch Mhor, Sgurr na Ciche and Ben Aden

 During the night, I was awoken by a squeaking noise, a mouse literally sitting

 two inches from my face!
 Later that night we were also awakened with the sound of mice inside someones rucksack.

 The following morning we set off back for Strathan, leaving Sourlies around 7:00am.

 The walk back out to Strathan is a really nice walk.

 View at Finiskaig River:

-Before reaching Upper Glendessary, on the way out, we parted company as Sheryl set off to also bag Sgurr Mor.
+Before reaching Upper Glendessary, we parted company as Sheryl set off to also bag Sgurr Mor

 A fantastic walk, with spectacular views and scenery which more than made up for missing out on the Cuillin Traverse.

 I was up Sgurr na Ciche just 18 months previous to this trip.
 It was another cracking day.